 “It helps us understand where our families are coming from in such a way that we can better support them through our need programs,” Wallace-Juedes says.
 “Many of our students receive more aid than if we had just used the federal form.”

-A few examples of questions a family may encounter on the CSS Profile but won’t find on the FAFSA include those about the value of the family’s primary home; consideration of the regional cost of living; and information about other educational expenses in the family, like costs for a sibling’s private primary or secondary school, Kantrowitz says.
+A few examples of questions a family may encounter on the CSS Profile but won’t find on the FAFSA include those about assets specific to a family’s primary residence and information about medical or additional educational expenses.

 The CSS Profile is also likely to be very different, and possibly much more extensive, for students with divorced, separated or never-married parents.
 Unlike the FAFSA, the CSS Profile requires financial information from both parents and their spouses.

 “A student with divorced parents who lives with the lower-earning parent might be offered more need-based aid at a FAFSA-only school, because that school doesn’t receive the information on the noncustodial parent that the CSS Profile provides,” says Becky Claster, an independent educational consultant and founder of Claster Educational Services in Washington, D.C.
 “On the other hand, a student in a family with high medical or child care expenses could benefit from sharing this additional information through the CSS Profile, since it’s not reported on the FAFSA.”

 CSS Profile Fee Waiver